 While there are still more that needed to be studied about the attitudes of both sexes in giving and receiving, how is the concept of giving and receiving practiced in the workplace?

-In an office setting, seeking and giving advice is often a common occurrence, especially when it comes to making those big decisions that could possibly make or break a business.
+In an office setting, seeking and giving advice is often a common occurrence, especially when it comes to making those big decisions that could make or break a business.
 As this is crucial in leadership, managers don’t see this as a practical skill that they could learn or improve on.
 In most cases, advising is based as a matter of good judgment.

 Moreover, the interaction between advice seekers and givers should be considered an art as it requires several aspects such as emotional intelligence, self-awareness, restraint, diplomacy, and patience.
 However, if things don’t pan out the way it should, it can have consequences like misunderstanding and frustration, a gridlock in decision-making, half-baked solutions, broken relationships and even thwarted personal development.